obiwanjacobi/Zlang/docs/compiler/meta.md

 # Meta Programming

-> TBD allow to write code and logic that executes at compile time in order to shift the workload as much as possible to compiler.
+> TBD allow to write Z# code that executes at compile time in order to shift the workload as much as possible to compiler.

 ## Intrinsic Attributes